 This vehicle will give years of satisfactory service, providing it receives regular maintenance.
-Refer to the PERIODIC SERVICE SCHEDULE on page 39 for appropriate service intervals.
+Refer to the PERIODIC SERVICE SCHEDULE for appropriate service intervals.

 LIFTING THE VEHICLE

 - Floor Jack

 - · Jack Stands

 - · Wheel Chocks

 To reduce the possibility of severe injury or death from a vehicle falling from a jack: